- Voice control with Siri

 How to have text read with speak selection on your iPhone and iPad

 Speak selection is an accessibility feature that reads aloud any text you've highlighted on your iPhone or iPad.
-It's ideal anyone who has difficulty making out text because of small size or style, have dyslexia, is just learning a written language, or for any reason just want the words spoken to improve understanding.
+It's ideal for anyone who has difficulty making out text because of small size or style, has dyslexia, or is just learning a written language.
 Speak selection can even highlight words as they're read to aid in comprehension and adjust dialect and speed so you or a family member can better follow along.
+It's simple enough to set up Spoken Content on your iPhone or iPad.

 How to increase legibility with large and bold text on iPhone and iPad